smartdevicelink/sdl_evolution/proposals/0106-remote-control-onRcStatus-notification.md

   </param>
 </function>
 ```
+In theory, ```allocatedModules``` and ```freeModules``` shall be two module ID arrays.
 Since there is not currently agreement on the ID/ZONE scheme of the resources, we use `ModuleData` here.
-All the optional control data inside of `ModuleData` shall not be included in the notification.
-In the future, when we define an id for a module, we can extend `ModuleData` to include the module id, without a breaking change.
+All the optional control data inside of `ModuleData` shall not be included in the notifications.
+In the future, when we define an ID for a module, we can extend `ModuleData` to include the module ID, without a breaking change.

 #### Additions to HMI_API
 ```xml